 Here’s my plea: ask your teachers to use quotation marks and citations when they copy/paste text into Prezi shows and syllabi.
-Without explicit marching orders, some teachers seem to plagiarize, and then their impressionable students may end up believing plagiarism is “mildly bad but acceptable,” just like sharing MP3 files and bootleg Gossip Girl episodes.
+Without explicit marching orders, some teachers seem to plagiarize, and then their impressionable students end up viewing plagiarism as “mildly bad but acceptable,” just like sharing MP3 files and bootleg Gossip Girl episodes.

 So some teachers clearly plagiarize (and then post the files on the Internet for the whole world to see).
 But why?
 Let me allow a teacher to answer that.
 The teacher quoted below plagiarized from me several times, excerpting parts of my Designing conference posters page onto her syllabus (no quotation marks or citation).
-When I mentioned this to her, she replied,
+When I mentioned this to her the second time, she replied,

 “You’re absolutely right.
 Sorry again.
 It is a good resource and it helps kids, which is why I use it.
 I can see why you take issue that it is part of my syllabus which is tied to me/my class, but the teaching world couldn’t possibly, on every single document/worksheet/test we give our students, quote or cite source for chunks of information we use to help our students learn things.
 Education (at least where I teach) moves too quickly to do so, and we already have too much asked of us in and outside of the classroom.
 But yes, it is a large amount of information taken directly from your site/work.”

 The teacher above is using what I like to call the Fair Use Excuse.
-“Fair use” is a quasi-official term that describes a clause in the US Copyright Act, and allows people to legally use copyrighted text or images under some circumstances.
-But “fair use” does not relate to (or permit) plagiarism, which is when people pass off other people’s text as theirs (no quotation marks, no attribution).
-I’ve even had university copyright lawyers try the Fair Use Excuse when I mention that a faculty member has plagiarized me (i.e., copy/pasted my text with no quotation marks, no attribution).
-Would teachers accept a “fair use” explanation from their students?
+“Fair use” is a quasi-official term that describes a clause in the US Copyright Act that allows people to legally use copyrighted text or images under some circumstances.
+But “fair use” does not allow plagiarism (using text without quotation marks and without attribution).
+I’ve even had university copyright lawyers try the Fair Use Excuse when I mention that a faculty member has plagiarized me — I laugh at this lame defense.
+Would teachers accept a “fair use” explanation from their plagiarizing students?
 I don’t think so.

-The Fair Use Excuse for plagiarism seems especially common among younger teachers, and I suspect they are second-generation plagiarizers who learned how to plagiarize from their teachers, the first generation that started using Powerpoint in class.
-Powerpoint is the entry drug for chronic plagiarizers.
-Soon they moved onto Prezi, then started plagiarizing even their plagiarism statements.
+The Fair Use Excuse for plagiarism seems especially common among younger teachers, and I suspect these individuals are second-generation plagiarizers who learned how to plagiarize from their teachers … the first generation that started using Powerpoint in class.
+Powerpoint is, in my view, the entry drug for chronic plagiarizers.

 By the way, the teacher mentioned above has a strong (one-sentence) warning about plagiarism in her syllabus — she clearly knows what plagiarism is and views it as academic dishonesty.
-(Also by the way, her school’s academic honesty policy is plagiarized from another school.
-That’s a different post, which, in fact, I’ve already made.)
+(Her school’s academic honesty policy is plagiarized from another school, by the way.)

 If you are not a principal or superintendent, but know one, please consider sending this post to them.
-If you happen to be an education professor in college, you might want to add this issue to your teacher certification program (but that’s just me).
+If you happen to be an education professor in college, you might want to add this issue to your teacher certification program.
+Really.